Gambling in Nova Scotia

 Online gambling laws in Nova Scotia

-The Nova Scotia Alcohol and Gaming Division is the gambling regulator in Nova Scotia, although the Canada Pari-Mutuel Agency looks after horse racing.
+The Nova Scotia Alcohol, Gaming, Fuel and Tobacco Division is responsible for regulating gambling in Nova Scotia, while the Canadian Pari-Mutuel Agency oversees pari-mutuel horse racing across the country.